 If your command certifies multiple identities, you see the confirmation message multiple times and need to confirm repeatedly (once for each operation).

 Migrating a softkey instance to the card-backend

 If you have been operating a softkey-based OpenPGP CA instance (let’s -

 again - say in the CA database file

-you can easily migrate your instance as follows.
+an OpenPGP card, you can easily migrate your instance as follows.